mongodb/mongo-python-driver/doc/examples/bulk.rst

 .. versionadded:: 2.6

-A batch of documents can be inserted by passing a list or generator to the :meth:`~pymongo.collection.Collection.insert` method.
+A batch of documents can be inserted by passing a list to the :meth:`~pymongo.collection.Collection.insert_many` method.
 PyMongo will automatically split the batch into smaller sub-batches based on the maximum message size accepted by MongoDB, supporting very large bulk insert operations.